solarslurpi/GrowBuddies/docs/snifferbuddy.md

 - [ESP8286](https://www.aliexpress.us/item/2251832645039000.html) component.
 - Photoresistor and 10K through hole resistor.
 I had alot of these kicking around.
 I bought something similar to [this kit](https://amzn.to/3yNZtZd).
 - 3D printer and PLA filament for printing out the enclosure.
+- Superglue for gluing the top Wemos part of the enclosure to the cap part of the enclosure.
 - USB chord and to plug the ESP8286 to power.